emicklei/melrose-docs/content/docs/newbies/install.md

 ### Melrōse for Ubuntu

-Instructions to get the source, install the runtime dependencies and compile the program, is documented in the [README](https://github.com/emicklei/melrose) of the project.
+Instructions to get the source, install the runtime dependencies and compile the program, is documented in the [README →](https://github.com/emicklei/melrose) of the project.